 Wet warmth retention: Merino retains approximately 80% of its insulative value when wet.
 Synthetic fabrics also retain warmth when wet, but merino's advantage is that it manages moisture more gradually, feeling less clammy during the initial wet phase.

 Natural UV protection: Merino fibres naturally provide UPF 20–50 protection.
-This is relevant for Nepal's high-altitude sun exposure.
+This is relevant for Nepal's high-altitude sun exposure, where reflected light off snow adds to direct UV.

 Comfort lifespan: Merino feels as comfortable on day 5 as day 1.
 Synthetic fabrics develop noticeable stiffness in sweat-affected areas after extended wear.